dojoengine/book/src/tutorial/onchain-chess/4-test.md

         world.execute('initiate_system'.into(), calldata);
 ```

-We check if there is White pawn exist in (0,1).
-First get the entity by keys or components. quick reminder, Square component's keys are `game_id` and `x` and `y`.
-We do it same with Black pawn.
+We check if there is a White pawn existing in (0,1).
+First, get the entity by keys or components. quick reminder, Square component's keys are `game_id` and `x` and `y`.
+We do the same with Black Pawn.

 ```rust
         //White pawn is now in (0,1)